nathanieloffer/OSX-Post-Install-Script/README.md

 # osx-post-install-script

-Bash script to automate install of many packages and apps after a clean install of OS X El Capitan
+The basic intention with this script is to automate all or at least as many as possible of the individual steps it takes to install all those utilities and applications that I want after doing a fresh install of Mac OS X.